filp/psdiff/README.md

 That's it!

+## Warning

-While it's generally not a good idea to have large binary files in your git repository, PSD files are a common exception (since it's often convenient to keep them alongside the rest of the project).
+It's **really** not a good idea to keep large PSD files in your repositories - this project is just a proof of concept/half-assed joke.

 If you're a designer looking for a version control solution, check out [LayerVault](https://layervault.com)